Skip to main content

 Attachment behavior

 Requires property - Most document types must be attached to a property during upload.
 You’ll select the property as part of the upload process.
 These files must be uploaded from a property or object page, not from the Files table.
-Requires custom map feature - Some document types attach to specific custom map layers (e.g., stormwater system documentation).
-These must be uploaded from the specific object’s page.
+Requires another object type - Some file types attach to specific object types (e.g., stormwater system documentation).
+These must be uploaded from that object’s page.
 Standalone allowed - Elevation Certificates can be uploaded without selecting a property initially.
 Forerunner will automatically link them to the correct property after extracting the address.
 This unique capability allows ECs to be uploaded from the Files table, unlike other file types.

 Processing behavior